INVESTING FOR THE FUTURE

 Think about inheritance tax

 Small birthday and Christmas presents up to £250 per person, per year don’t count towards inheritance tax, so don’t worry about those.
-You’re also allowed to give gifts that you take from your normal income inheritance-tax free, as long as you can demonstrate they are from your surplus income.
+You’re also allowed to make gifts that you take from your normal income inheritance-tax free, as long as you can demonstrate they are from your surplus income.
 That is, they don’t affect your ability to maintain your standard of living, and they haven’t come from your savings or other capital.

 Could you use a trust to help your grandchildren invest?